Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > - LRIT broadcasts pre-equalized channels, which often end up severely over-exposing the imagery.
 The reason for why imagery is broadcasted like this is unknown.
 > - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from FengYun 2H.
 It might interfere with Elektro LRIT reception, in which case you should point slightly farther from 2H.
 > - Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.
-> - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK shuold equalt to about 3 dB on HRIT (enough for a decode).
+> - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal to about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK shuold equal to about 3 dB on HRIT (enough for a decode).

-![Elektro-L LRIT and HRIT signal screenshots from SatDump](../../assets/images/Radio/Elektro-LRIT-HRIT.jpg) *Elektro-L N°3 LRIT on left, HRIT on right*
+![Elektro-L LRIT and HRIT signal screenshots from SatDump](../../assets/images/Radio/Elektro-LRIT-HRIT.jpg) *Elektro-L N°3 LRIT on the top, HRIT on the bottom*

 ### FengYun